PRC at a Glance

 The Palestinian Return Centre PRC depends primarily on donations from people who believe in its cause.
 It accepts contributions in money from any source as long as there are no strings or conditions attached.
 Hence it urges all interested persons and investors to support its efforts.

-Accordingly, our work compliments and does not contradict any other effort aimed at realizing Palestinian national aspirations.
+Accordingly, our work compliments and does not contradict any other effort aimed at realising Palestinian national aspirations.
 The PRC will, therefore, coordinate with and place all its resources at the disposal of any individual or group working for the advancement of our cause.

 Short Link : https://prc.org.uk/en/page/3919